selfup/hmrcmd/README.md

     * Method: `POST`
     * Body (JSON): `{SerialPort: '', IcomCommand: ''}`
     * Example payload: `{SerialPort: 'COM3', IcomCommand: 'FE FE 94 E0 26 00 05 00 01 FD'}`

+_Baudrate in the server is set to 9600 for the serialport calls._

+_It's the standard and is more than enough for sending small byte arrays_ :smile:

 ### Development